Today, I’m excited to release the first version of the FI Laboratory!

 Each field on the New Record form contains a help icon that you can hover over to view a description of what information you should enter into the field.

 The easiest way to compute your monthly numbers is to sign up for a free Personal Capital account and let their software calculate everything for you (for more information on Personal Capital, check out this post).

-Most of the information you need for the FI Laboratory is displayed on initial Personal Capital screen so you can just log in there once a month to get your numbers instead of calculating everything manually (note: the Income value does not contain retirement account contributions so you’ll need to go to the Transactions page and search for ‘Retirement Contributions’ to get these values).
+Most of the information you need for the FI Laboratory is displayed on the initial Personal Capital screen so you can just log in there once a month to get your numbers instead of calculating everything manually (note: the Income value does not contain retirement account contributions so you’ll need to go to the Transactions page and search for ‘Retirement Contributions’ to get those values).

 If you don’t have a Personal Capital account yet, click here* to sign up for a free account.